CEO's Losing Sleep Over Cyber Risks

 “Cybercrime is unavoidable in today’s always-on digital world.
 Chances are, if you haven’t already been victimized, it’s a very strong possibility you will be.
 Be vigilant in protecting your company, your customers, your employees, and your partners.
 Enact strong security policies to reduce vulnerabilities and create a clear plan of action to detect and remediate a privacy breach,” says Daniel McNamara.
 “V.F.
 McNeil Insurance will continue to inform and consult its clients and those who carry the responsibility of protecting the financial and reputational future of Connecticut businesses."

 Request an Appointment with V.F.
-McNeil Insurance or Call (203) 481-2684 to speak with a business insurance agent with any questions you may have about protecting your business from Cybercrimes.
-We can also help you choose and manage your overall business insurance needs.
+McNeil Insurance or call (203) 481-2684 to speak with a business insurance agent about protecting your business from Cybercrimes.
+Don't be among the numbers of CEO's losing sleep over cyberrisks.
+We can help you choose and manage insurance for your business needs, including cyber liability insurance.